madgicweb/buddystream/readme.txt

 == Screenshots ==

 == ChangeLog ==

+= 3.2.3 =
+* Fixed error on admin settings page of Twitter
+* Added setting to disable location feature. (settings -> general settings)
+* Fixed network settings bar to width.
+* New clean buttons in user interface in front-end
+* Fixed Goolge+ importing settings

 = 3.2.2 =
 * !IMPORTANT! replace your cronjob command by the new one, the old one is incorrect.